Explore Sun Life Financial Worldwide

 (d) information that, if disclosed, may cause detriment to a person.

-"Detrimental Action" has the meaning ascribed to it in item 6 of the Guidelines;
+"Detrimental Action" has the meaning ascribed to it in item 6 of the Guideline;

 "Personnel" means any person of the Company and shall include permanent employees, fixed term employees, consultants, part-time employees, interns, directors, officers, consultants, advisors and agents and any person acting on behalf of the Company;